Microchip-MPLAB-Harmony/wireless_system_pic32mzw1_wfi32e01/system/ota/docs/usage.md

      Manually : OTA can be triggerred by the application by calling an API.

      Other sources : User may configure/implement any other means of source like MQTT server to trigger OTA.
 This is a subset of the manual triggers.

 - **Download JSON manifest file and check for version :** JSON file will be downloaded from server first , once OTA process is initiated.
 JSON file will have version number along with other details.
 Now system will try to compare the extracted version number from JSON file with currently running application version number and decide accordingly the next step :
   - If version number is same abort the OTA process because new image is not available.
   - If version number is different and higher than the current application version number, then system will continue with OTA process.

+- **Patch Functionality :** If patch functionality is enabled in the application , it will try fetch relative information from JSON manifest and proceed accordingly.

 - **Initiating image Download process :** Based on user configuration system will go for image downloading or will wait for download trigger by user.